2ndQuadrant/pglogical/doc/DESIGN.md

 disconnect and report an error to the user if the server didn't do what it asked.
 This can be important, e.g. when a security-significant hook is specified.

+## Support for transaction streaming

+Presently logical decoding requires that a transaction has committed before it can *begin* sending it to the client.
+This means long running xacts can take 2x as long, since we can't start apply on the replica until the xact is committed on the master.

+Additionally, a big xact will cause large delays in apply of smaller transactions because logical decoding reoreders transactions into strict commit order and replays them in that sequence.
+Small transactions that commited after the big transaction cannot be replayed to the replica until the big transaction is transferred over the wire, and we can't get a head start on that while it's still running.

+Finally, the accumulation of a big transaction in the reorder buffer means that storage on the upstream must be sufficient to hold the entire transaction until it can be streamed to the replica and discarded.
+That is in addition to the copy in retained WAL, which cannot be purged until replay is confirmed past commit for that xact.
+The temporary copy serves no data safety purpose; it can be regenerated from retained WAL is just a spool file.

+There are big upsides to waiting until commit.
+Rolled-back transactions and subtransactions are never sent at all.
+The apply/downstream side is greatly simplified by not needing to do transaction ordering, worry about interdependencies and conflicts during apply.
+The commit timestamp is known from the beginning of replay, allowing for smarter conflict resolution behaviour in multi-master scenarios.
+Nonetheless sometimes we want to be able to stream changes in advance of commit.

+So we need the ability to start streaming a transaction from the upstream as its changes are seen in WAL, either applying it immediately on the downstream or spooling it on the downstream until it's committed.
+This requires changes to the logical decoding facilities themselves, it isn't something pglogical_output can do alone.
+However, we've left room in pglogical_output to support this when support is added to logical decoding:

+* Flags in most message types let us add fields if we need to, like a HAS_XID flag and an extra field for the transaction ID so we can differentiate between concurrent transactions when streaming.
+The space isn't wasted the rest of the time.

+* The upstream isn't allowed to send new message types, etc, without a capability flag being set by the client.
+So for interleaved xacts we won't enable them in logical decoding unless the client tells us the client is prepared to cope with them by sending additional startup parameters.

+Note that for consistency reasons we still have to commit things in the same order on the downstream.
+The purpose of transaction streaming is to reduce the latency between the commit of the last xact before a big one and the first xact after the big one, minimising the duration of the stall in the flow of smaller xacts perceptible on the downstream.

+Transaction streaming also makes parallel apply on the downstream possible, though it is not necessary to have parallel apply to benefit from transaction streaming.
+Parallel apply has further complexities that are outside the scope of the output plugin design.